"Cornishware" Ruffled Shopping Bag

 cornishware effect ruffled shopping tote

-The bag was a freebie, the blue fabric was from an old shirt and the cream fabric was a old duvet cover that had trim which had gone all bobbly.
+The bag was a freebie, the blue fabric was from an old shirt and the white fabric was a old duvet cover that had trim which had gone all bobbly.
 My lovely new bag didn't cost me anything but time and a bit of sewing thread, whoop whoop!

 Julie